 “What we see on the screen is competiting with the version that exists in our head,” explains Wired Magazine.
 “Because we expect that meaning to be there, it’s easier for us to miss when parts of it are absent.”

 To counteract this, it helps to make your work as unfamiliar as possible.
-Experiment with the techniques we’ve listed below to try and trick your brain into thinking it’s seeing your content for the first time.
+Experiment with the proofreading tips and techniques we’ve listed below to try and trick your brain into thinking it’s seeing your content for the first time.

 Tips for proofing your own work: